trebeljahr/trebeljahr.com/_pages/needlestack.md

 # Needlestack

+## Table of contents

+## Intro

 The internet is a giant haystack of content and information.
 This haystack is filled with a lot of stuff.
 Most of it is useless hay.
 But among the hay are some beautiful nuggets of information – literal needles in a haystack.
 Collecting those over time leads to a stack of useful things - a needlestack.

-So a needlestack is a personal, curated collection of needles (things) that somebody found on the internet.
+So a needlestack is a personal, curated collection of needles (websites) that somebody found on the internet.
 Needles that they are glad to have found.
 Needles that they want to share with others.
 Needles carefully sifted from the hay.

 Sometimes the needles have small notes and explanations attached to them, sometimes they don't and they are just plain old links.

 This site is *my* needlestack and it reflects parts of the internet that *I love*.
 I sincerely hope it will be of use to you, that's why I put it out here on the internet, but it might not be.
 People are different.
-Enjoy browsing, and don't get overwhelmed since even a stack of needles can be quite long.
+So, enjoy browsing, and don't get overwhelmed, since even a stack of needles can be quite big.

 The idea of collecting information in this format and giving it it's unique name "Needlestack" is not mine.
 I found it on the blog of Ethan Maurice and loved it so much that I had to make my own list of awesomeness.

 [Here's his](https://ethanmaurice.com/needlestack) in case you're curious.

 This needlestack will be organized into different sections.
-You can jump from section to section and back to the overview at any time.
-If you have something awesome you want to share with me or think something is missing, [please let me know](https://ricotrebeljahr.com/contact) so that I can have a look.
+You can jump from section to section, as well as back to the overview at any time.
+If you have something awesome you want to share with me or think something is missing, [please let me know](https://ricotrebeljahr.com/contact).

-## Table of contents
 ## Lecture Series

 ### Brain Stuff

 My all time favorite lecture series has to be the [Lecture Collection on Human Behavioral Biology by Robert Sapolsky](https://www.youtube.com/playlist?list=PL848F2368C90DDC3D).
-I have learned countless things from it about how the human brain works and what kinds of biases are at play and how different things from our nature and nurture work together to produce our unique behaviors.
-The best and the worst sides of humans.
-What I love the most about it is that everything is always looked at from multiple angles, and dissected carefully to see where it holds true and where it doesn't.
-Sure, that makes things wildly more complex, but it is much closer to the real thing and helps to put things into perspective.
+I have learned countless things from it.
+About how the human brain works and what kinds of biases are at play when we think and how nature and nurture work together to produce our unique behaviors.
+The best and the worst sides of humans can be explained by neuroscience.

+What I love the most about these lectures is that everything Professor Sapolsky looks at everything from multiple different angles, and dissects ideas carefully to see where they hold true and where they don't.
+Sure, that makes things wildly more complicated, but it is much closer to the real world and helps to put ideas into perspective.
 There are a lot of things that go into human behavior and all of them are interesting and get an introductory treatment in this series.
-It's simply amazing.
+It's simply – amazing.

 [MIT 9.13 - The Human Brain](https://www.youtube.com/playlist?list=PLUl4u3cNGP60IKRN_pFptIBxeiMc0MCJP) is entirely about how the human brain works and how people set up clever experiments using high and low tech methods to find out more about it.
 It's fascinating to learn about how people come up with different ways of teasing apart whether or not a certain structure in the brain plays a role in face perception or language production or not.
-The instructor Nancy Kanwisher is amazing at explaining the subtle differences in experimental setup, that make the difference between a good and a bad experiment.
-And she underlines every point she makes with *tons* of examples from studies from her colleagues.
+The instructor, Nancy Kanwisher, is *amazing* at explaining the subtle differences in experimental setup, that can make or break results.
+And she underlines every point she makes with *tons* of examples from studies of her colleagues.

 [Personality and Its Transformations by Jordan Peterson](https://www.youtube.com/playlist?list=PL22J3VaeABQApSdW8X71Ihe34eKN6XhCi) is a solid introduction to psychology and thinking about the human brain.
-I watched and enjoyed the whole 2017 edition of these lectures and liked all of them except one, where he tinged the lectures with bashing some feminist video for no good reason.
-The recommended reading from in between the lectures is also huge and availabe in the footnotes of the videos.
+I watched and enjoyed the whole 2017 edition of these lectures and liked all of them except one, where he was bashing some feminist video for no good reason.
+The recommended reading from in between the lectures is also huge and availabe in the footnotes of the videos (and worth reading).

 ### Mathematics